 This site demonstrates a new kind of reading support technology that can help learners of all ages learn to read, improve how well they read, and improve how well they understand what they read.

-Welcome to the new era of reading instruction; a more neurologically efficient way to learn to read that compensates for variations in decoding skills, vocabulary, and native language, as it differentially scaffolds learning.
-We call it the Magic Ladder.
+Welcome to a new era of reading instruction; a more neurologically efficient way to learn to read and improve reading that compensates for variations in decoding, vocabulary, and native language, as it differentially scaffolds learning.
+Part instructor, part training wheels, and part safety net, we call it the Magic Ladder.

 Decoding / Word Recognition Support:

 Clicking through the available levels of recognition support, learners can see the word broken into more readable segments (where applicable), can see and hear the word’s individual letter sounds, can see and hear the word’s group-letter sounds, can see and hear an animated sounding out of the entire word, and finally, can have the word read to them.

 If learners recognize the word, but don’t understand what it means, clicking the WordExplore button in the Pop-Up opens the Reference Panel, which provides definitions, synonyms, roots, and translations for the word:

 The Pop-Up remains available within the Reference Panel enabling learners to use the same process to recognize or understand any word they encounter in the reference content.

 1 Whenever you see a word that you don’t recognize or understand, click it.

 2 Once the word pops up in the blue box, try to read it again.
 If you still don’t recognize the word, click it (click inside the blue box).
 Watch and listen to how the letters are spoken and change their looks.
 Try and read it again.